Providers & office managers

-Where can health care providers & office managers get help with the new Medicare cards?
+Where can health care providers & office managers get help with MBIs?

-The Provider Ombudsman for the New Medicare Card is your resource to make sure we hear and understand any problems you’re having implementing the new Medicare cards.
-As the Provider Ombudsman, Dr. Eugene Freund will send you information about the new Medicare cards and work inside CMS to settle any implementation problems that come up.
+The Provider Ombudsman for the New Medicare Card is your resource to make sure we hear and understand any problems you’re having implementing MBIs.
+As the Provider Ombudsman, Dr. Eugene Freund will send you information and work inside CMS to settle any implementation problems that come up.
 Contact the new Medicare card Ombudsman.

 - Help with File Formats and Plug-Ins